Updated August 2021. Content subject to change. Copyright (c) 2021 Sienda Multimedia Ltd. All rights reserved.

 Max transit time is the maximum time it can take a stream packet to get across the network, from the Talker to the Listener.
 This is the actual worst-case latency of the network between a given Talker and Listener device for a given stream.
 Please note that this value can be different for different streams, as it depends partly on the amount of audio data in each packet.
 The AVB standards guarantee that the network can deliver all the stream packets across the network within this max transit time.

-The presentation time offset is a configurable latency value assigned to each talker stream, which determines when the audio in the stream will be presented in the Talker device.
+The presentation time offset is a configurable latency value assigned to each talker stream, which determines when the audio in the stream will be presented in the Listener device.
 The presentation time offset defaults to 2ms, but may be modified (per stream) in an AVB controller.
-This configurable latency value is the latency that audio will experience going from Talker to Listener.
+Listener devices will buffer incoming audio until the presentation time and then present it to the i2s/DAC etc. This is the mechanism that allows all devices on the network to reproduce the audio at exactly the same/correct time.

 The max transit time of an AVB network is usually around 140uS per hop for a gigabit link, or around 280uS per hop for a 100mbit link, but the exact value can be obtained from the network via an AVB controller application, such as Hive: